April 20th

 Session Details Arrow Icon

-• Exploring the crucial role of human talent in enhancing efficiencies and overcoming labor challenges
+• Exploring the crucial role of human talent in enhancing efficiency and overcoming labor challenges

-• Comparing traditional staffing methods with revolutionized, tailored solutions and illustrating how blending these approaches can optimize results
+• Comparing traditional staffing methods with more tailored approaches to improve results

 From Legacy to Leading Edge: Modernizing Plants and Systems for the Future